miketheman/fullstack/README.md

 Application
 -----------
 The Bottle.py application is a simplistic word counter, acts like a REST interface, where `/insert/<someword>` will add the word to the database and increment its counter.

 The `/get/<someword>` will retrieve the word, the unique object ID, and the count of times this word was hit.

 A call to `/toplist` will bring back the top 10 words that have been hit.

 Customizations
 ==============
-Nothing is perfect building blocks, but I tried to stay as close to the original as possible.
+All cookbooks used are released on the Chef Community site.
+The only cookbooks here are a personalized `mongodb` cookbook, due to a currently faulty community cookbook, and the `fullstack` cookbook, that performs the customized functions this stack needs.

 Prep work
 =========

 Some EC2 security group work:

-    ec2-create-group fullstack -d "Full-stack demo"
+    ec2-create-group fullstack -d "Full Stack Demo"
-    # Allow
+    # Allow pings
     ec2-authorize fullstack --protocol icmp --icmp-type-code=-1:-1 --source-or-dest-group fullstack
-    # Could be shorter:
-    # ec2-authorize fullstack -P icmp -t=-1:-1 -o fullstack
+    # Could be shorter: ec2-authorize fullstack -P icmp -t=-1:-1 -o fullstack
     ec2-authorize fullstack -P tcp -p 0-65535 -o fullstack ec2-authorize fullstack -P udp -p 0-65535 -o fullstack

     ec2-authorize fullstack -P tcp -p 22    # SSH
     ec2-authorize fullstack -P tcp -p 80    # HTTP

     # Optional, don't use in a production environment unless needed
     ec2-authorize fullstack -P tcp -p 22002 # HAProxy Stats
     ec2-authorize fullstack -P tcp -p 8080  # Webapp node